ikrananka/ColecoVision-Power-Flashing-Pause-LED-Mod/README.md

 Please download and refer to the [Bill of Materials](https://github.com/ikrananka/ColecoVision-Power-Flashing-Pause-LED-Mod/blob/main/Bill%20of%20Materials%20v1.0.pdf) contained in this repository.

+## Printed Circuit Board

+Included in this repository are the PCB schematic and board files created using Eagle v9.1.0.
+I have also included Gerber files that are suitable for ordering PCBs from [JLCPCB](https://jlcpcb.com).
+If you plan on ordering boards from other PCB manufacturers then you'll need to create new gerber files that adhere to that manufacturer's requirements.

-## LED Installation
+### LED Installation

-Note that when installing the LED onto the PCB it must be slightly raised above the PCB surface..........
+Note that the LED should be soldered onto the underside of the PCB, i.e. the opposite side to all of the other components.
+Critically, the LED **MUST** be slightly raised above the PCB surface as shown below.
+I use small pieces of an old cut-up credit card style hotel key to do this as shown.
+The thickness of these plastic parts is

 ## Construction of the Wiring Harnesses
 ### Tools Needed